 - My Wife’s Roth IRA – Nothing special – just a mixture of cheap index funds and individual companies that capture my attention.

 - My 401(k) – I went back to a long term allocation rather than trying to market time.
-This is allocated at almost 100% equities and is by far my largest asset (outside of my home).
+This is allocated at almost 100% equities and is by far my largest investment account.